Entry planning

 Do visa and document work in this order

-The sequence matters because the same rule can feel manageable before booking and chaotic if it is only discovered close to departure.
+The order matters because the same rule can feel manageable before booking and chaotic if it is only discovered close to departure.

 Before booking